kantale/OpenBio.eu/docs/docs/index.md

 As with nodes apart from the `data` field, all edges have the following fields which are cytoscape specific: `position`, `group`, `removed`, `selected`,  `selectable`, `locked`, `grabbable`, `pannable`,  `classes`.

+# OpenBio.eu Workflow DAG data model
+Besides the graph data model,

-# OpenBio Executable Data Model
+ OpenBio Executable Data Model

 * `environment_variables`: Dictionary of environment variables and their corresponding values.
 These environment variables should be present in every execution node.
 More importantly the paths that are defined there should also be accessible from all execution nodes.
 * `steps`: Dictionary with the bash commands.
 Keys are unique IDs for each step.
 Each step is described with a dictionary with the following keys/values:
    * `bash`: The bash commands of this step.